scipr-lab/libsnark/README.md

     Limit the size of multi-exponentiation tables, for low-memory platforms.

+*   `make NO_DOCS=1`

+     Do not generate HTML documentation, e.g. on platforms where Markdown is not easily available.

-*   `make MINDEPS=1`
+*   `make NO_PROCPS=1`

-     Rely on a minimum amount of external libraries (at the cost of some functionality).
-     In particular, do not rely on boost::program_options and libprocps.
+     Do not link against libprocps.
+This disables memory profiling.

 *   `make NO_GTEST=1`